-The community of plants that grows on the sandstone outcrops along the trail to Piney Point, including the rare elf orpine, is a specialty of Dr. Ramseur’s.
-Join him for this moderate one-to-two hour walk, meeting at the tennis courts at St. Andrew's-Sewanee School (beyond the football field).
+The community of plants that grows on the sandstone outcrops along the trail to Piney Point, including the rare elf orpine, is a special one.
+This moderate one-to-two hour walk begins at the tennis courts at St. Andrew's-Sewanee School (beyond the football field).

 Click here for two maps showing event locations.